KDAB/android_openssl/README.md

 android: include(<path/to/android_openssl/openssl.pri)
 ```

-To add OpenSSL in your CMake project, append the following to your project's `CMakeLists.txt` file:
+To add OpenSSL in your CMake project, append the following to your project's `CMakeLists.txt` file, anywhere before the find_package() call for Qt5 modules:

 ```
 if (ANDROID)